 Tip: If you have developed for Liferay 5.2 or before, you may be familiar with what was known as "Extension Environment".
 Ext plugins are a new feature in Liferay 6.0 which replace the extension environment in order to simplify its development.
 It is possible to automatically convert any existing Extension Environment into a plugin.
-Check the chapter Migrating old extension environments for detailed instructions.
+Check the chapter Migrating old extension environments for detailed plugin.
+Check the chapter Migrating old extension environments for definitions.